bhaskatripathi/bhaskartripathi/README.md

-# Web simulation of UbuntuOS
+# Web simulation of ChromeOS

 This is a personal portfolio website of theme Ubuntu 20.04, made using Next.js & tailwind CSS.
 If you want to edit this.
 Clone this project and edit the files in `/src/components`.